owasp-cloud-security/owasp-cloud-security/README.md

 The goal of community development is to:

 * Raise awareness
-* Make sure it's easy to use
+* Make sure the project is easy to use
-* Make sure it's easy to contribute
+* Make sure the project is easy to contribute to

 These goals are achieved in a number of ways: